ElektraInitiative/PermaplanT/doc/usecases/polyculture/search_plants.md

   - The plants layer is selected.
 - **Main success scenario:**
   - The user types something into the search text box.
-    This will search for partial matches of names of specific plants or names of higher taxonomic levels.
+    This will search for partial matches of:
+    - names of specific plants (specie or variety)
+    - Binomial name (Latin name)
+    - German and English common names
+    - German and English synonyms
+    - Furthermore, other columns can be matched with extra syntax
-  - The results can be sorted by the following criterion.
+  - The results can be sorted by the following criteria:
     - Companions of existing plants (default)
     - Environmental fit
     - Ecological value